BasileBux/Kenzan/docs/settings.md

 #### Options

-Positive `integer` values.
+`integer` values.
 If the value is too small or too big, it will just look ugly

 ### Line width

 - Description: Width of the line separating line numbers from text
 - Setting: `line_width`
 - Default: 0

+#### Options

+Positive `integer` values.
+Set to 0 to remove line

 ### Offset current